arcadeJHS/AngularVueIntegration/README.md

 As confirmed by one of the main repository contributors, ngVue was not designed to allow AngularJS components to be rendered inside Vue components.
 Someone has tried to solve the problem using `slots`, but, due to rendering differences between the frameworks, the implementation is buggy (and not recommended, because maybe in the future will be deprecated, as stated by [issue #66][27]).
 After a brief discussion (see [issue #79 on GitHub][26]), thanx to tips coming from all the participants involved (and a previous experience with Angular `injector`), I overcame the problem the way I will tell below.
-It seems to work, but it also is somehow experimental (I simply lack a deep knowledge on the subject, and I am not completely aware of possible unwanted side effects).
+It seems to work, but it is somehow experimental indeed (I simply lack a deep knowledge on the subject, and I am not completely aware of possible unwanted side effects).
 Hence I am not sure I would really recommend it.
 Anyway, to me nesting Angular components inside Vue was an essential requirement; so I report it here to complete the picture, and give a possible solution.

 **TL;DR**: I cooked up a Vue component which wraps and compiles an Angular component, and quietly listen for changes in the scope bound.